dineshvelhal/cucumber-testng-gradle/README.md

  You can then add more libraries like Selenium and develop the framework to suit your needs.

  ## Use below gradle command to run the tests and generate allure reports
- `gradle clean test allureReport allureServe`
+ `gradlew clean test allureReport allureServe`